-If the member believes they will not be able to return to duty at the end of the twelve month period, the member should apply for a disability pension.
-Disability pension applications usually take 2 months to process.
-If, during the period of time when the member is receiving injury leave, the disability is determined to be Permanent and Total (i.e. the disability application was approved by the Mayor), Duty-Related Temporary Total Disability benefits will cease and Duty-Related Permanent Total Disability benefits will begin.
+If the member believes they will not be able to return to duty at the end of the sixmonth period (plus any sick leave derived extensions), the member should apply for a disability pension.
+Disability pension applications usually take 2 -3 months to process.
+If, during the period of time when the member is receiving injury leave, the disability is determined to be Permanent and Total (i.e., the disability application was approved by the Mayor), Duty-Related Temporary Total Disability benefits will cease and Duty-Related Permanent Total Disability benefits will begin.

-If the member does not return to duty at the end of the twelve month and has not been granted a disability pension, they may be able to receive workers compensation payments until their disability pension (if any) begins.
-The amount of the workers compensation payment would be the lesser of two-thirds of their wage, at the time of the incident, or the allowable legal maximum payment.
+If the member does not return to duty at the end of the six-month period (plus any sick leave derived extensions) and has not been granted a disability pension, they may be able to receive workers compensation payments until their disability pension (if any) begins.